Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Transfer learning experiments

 \subsection{Language identification}

-The language identification experiments were performed using the Spoken Language Identification (SLI) dataset~\cite{lid} that contains voice recordings in three languages: English, German and Spanish.
-We used the recommended train/test data split.
-20 randomly chosen 1024-ms-long segments were obtained from each recording and preprocessed to obtain their spectrograms, as specified in section~\ref{sec:pretrain}.
-Each segment was processed though the pre-trained speechVGG to obtain its representation by flattening the output from the last block (Fig.~\ref{fig:model}, red).
-A set of features describing the entire recording was each time obtained by averaging representations of its parts.
-Having processed all the recordings, a logistic regression classifier~\cite{dreiseitl2002logistic} was trained on the obtained features to distinguish the three classes.
+The language identification experiment was performed using the Spoken Language Identification Kaggle dataset~\cite{lid} that contains voice recordings in three languages: English, German, and Spanish.
+We followed the recommended train/test data split.
+Twenty randomly chosen 1024-ms-long segments were extracted from each recording and pre-processed to obtain their spectrograms, as specified in section~\ref{sec:pretrain}.
+Each segment was processed through the pre-trained speechVGG (460 hours + 3000 words), serving as feature extractor with fixed weights, to obtain its representation by flattening the output from the last block (Fig.~\ref{fig:model}, red).
+A set of features describing a particular recording was each time obtained by averaging representations of its 20 parts.
+Features obtained from training recordings were used to train a simple logistic regression classifier~\cite{dreiseitl2002logistic} to distinguish the three languages.
+The trained classifier was evaluated on a separate portion of the data, as stated above.